osmosis-labs/cosmoseco/README.md

 - Chain: A blockchain: a decentralized, immutable ledger for secure transactions.
 Examples: Secret Network, Osmosis, Cosmos Hub.
 - dApp: Decentralized application that operates on a blockchain.
 Examples: Gravity DEX, Injective.
 - DeFi: Decentralized finance that enables permissionless access to financial services.
 Examples: Osmosis DEX, Kava Lend.
 - NFTs: Non-fungible tokens are unique digital assets represented on a blockchain.
-Examples: Stargaze, Uptick.
+Examples: Stargaze, Uptick, OpenSea.
 - DWeb: Decentralized web platforms provide censorship-resistant, peer-to-peer services.
 Examples: Akash Network, Sentinel.
 - Gaming: Projects that utilize blockchain technology for gaming purposes.
 Examples: Axie Infinity, Decentraland.
 - Social: Social networks that use blockchain technology for privacy, security and other features.
-Examples: Likecoin, Desmos.
+Examples: ICNS, Likecoin, Desmos.
 - Liquid Staking: Staking tokens that can be used as collateral in lending and other financial services.
 Examples: Lido, Stride, Quicksilver.
 - EVM: An Ethereum-compatible Virtual Machine for smart contracts.
 Examples: Evmos, Ethermint.
 - General VM: General purpose virtual machines that run smart contracts.
 Examples: Juno, Terra 2.0.